 As a Certified Zentangle Teacher (CZT) I combine my love of art and of the Zentangle Method with my Zen meditation experience and my decades of teaching all ages from babies to university students.
 In addition to teaching the classes below, I can create a program to meet your individual needs or the needs of your group.

-Watch as the founders of Zentangle Rick Roberts and Maria Thomas tell their unique story about how they discovered this art form that excites, relaxes and is easy-to-learn.
+The founders of Zentangle tell their unique story How they discovered this art form that excites, relaxes and is easy-to-learn.

 Health & Wellness Column: Forget adult colouring books – Zentangle is the new way to relieve stress and meditate through art

 Art Culture and other Life Obsessions column: First Lesson in Zentangle with Esther Piszczek

 Featured Artist: Maahee’s Zentangle Art

 Featured artist: This artist is a master freehand spray painter